jeanvillete/logger-spring-boot-actuator/README.txt

 6.4 - issue command request to get logs printed again, and we can see that more log levels are printed at this time;
 $ curl -v 'http://localhost:8080/'
---- printed logs on Tomcat's corresponding stout (Console) TRACE SimpleController: printing a useful TRACE log data!!!
+--- printed logs on Tomcat's corresponding stdout (Console) TRACE SimpleController: printing a useful TRACE log data!!!
 DEBUG SimpleController: printing a useful DEBUG log data!!!
 INFO  SimpleController: printing a useful INFO log data!!!